 While one of the most glaring cons to most people may be that each year, property taxes are more expensive for multi-family properties.
 Even though there are higher tax rates in multi-family property taxes, these types of properties make paying your taxes simple.

 Some single-family owners own multiple properties across the state or nation.
 Unless they are part of a multi-family complex, these owners are paying their property taxes on several separate tax bills.
 Multi-family properties provide owners with a single tax bill that takes the complexity out of what could be a very confusing tax process.

 The Hegwood Group Works with Properties of Any Size

 We are experienced, knowledgeable property tax consultants that offer services ranging from real estate tax to business and personal property tax consulting.
-Tax season is a time for your to take advantage of third-party knowledge and reap the tax deduction benefits.
-We take your taxes personal, so get in touch with the Hegwood Group today.
+Tax season is a time for you to take advantage of third-party knowledge and reap the tax deduction benefits.
+We take your taxes personal, so contact the Hegwood Group today.